WATCH OUR VIDEO FOR MORE INFORMATION

 INCREASE your knowledge regarding the range of common mental health responses following disaster

-EMPLOY evidence-based interventions for transient psychosocial difficulties, exacerbations of pre-existing mental health difficulties, and frank mental health disorders
+EMPLOY evidence-based interventions for transient psychosocial difficulties, exacerbations of pre-existing mental health difficulties, and mental health disorders

 REFER as necessary